leehuk/repomirror/docs/repomirror.md

 # repomirror
 ## Overview
-Tool for mirroring RPM based repositories via HTTP(s) in a reasonably intelligent manner.
+repomirror mirrors RPM repositories consumed by yum/dnf to local disk.
+As well as running an ad-hoc sync, it can also be used as a simple platform for managing the mirroring of several repos in a structured manner.

-repomirror syncs an upstream repository to local disk via HTTP(s).
-Its intelligent in that unlike using wget in recursive mode (which is frankly just horrible), it will actually parse the metadata within the repository to determine the contents and sync only whats required.
+repomirror supports mirroring from a folder and rsync sources, as well as http/https repos in a much more intelligent manner than a tool like wget can.

-It will compare the XML data from the repository to determine what if anything it needs to download, then **optionally and not by default** cleans up orphaned files from the local directory.
+When mirroring via http(s), repomirror will parse the XML metadata contained within the repo to determine the contents of the repo and will then compare that to the local copy (using file sizes and checksums) to work out what needs to be synced.

-Its effectively a perl variant of the reposync tool that isnt dependent in any way on yum and can therefore sync repos that arent listed in yum.repos.d or run on other distributions like Debian.
+Its effectively rsync-via-http for rpm repos and a perl variant of the reposync tool that isnt dependent in any way on yum and can therefore sync repos that arent listed in yum.repos.d or run on other distributions like Debian.

-## Repositories available via rsync
+## Efficiency of rsync via http
-If the repository you wish to sync is available via rsync, you **really** should sync it that way, its a lot more efficient.
+If the repository you wish to sync is available via rsync, you **really** should sync it that way.
+An rsync negates the need to parse the XML metadata, which can be quite memory intensive and is also more efficient network wise.

 ## Requirements
 repomirror tries to focus on using only modules that are available by default